smartdevicelink/sdl_core_guides/docs/Migrating to Newer SDL Versions/Migrating SDL Core 6.1 to 7.0/index.md

 Dynamic Menus:

-Two new RPC's were added to HMI API.
-UI.OnUpdateFile and UI.OnUpdateSubmenu.
+Two new RPCs were added to HMI API: UI.OnUpdateFile and UI.OnUpdateSubmenu.
 UI.OnUpdateFile request allows the HMI to request images from an SDL connected app when needed in an effort to reduce the amount of data an app needs to save on the headunit.
 UI.OnUpdateSubmenu request allows the HMI to dynamically request when submenu information is populated by the app.
-This functionality helps reduce the system load when an app first connects as the app is not required to load all menu contents onto the head unit.
+This functionality helps reduce the system load when an app first connects as the app is not required to load all menu contents onto the head unit immediately.

 ```
 <function name="OnUpdateFile" messagetype="notification">